-If truancy occurs, the student will be referred to the juvenile court and the Department for Children and Family Services (DCF).
+If truancy occurs, the student's home district will notify the juvenile court and the Department for Children and Family Services (DCF).
 The building principal is the school official designated by the Board of Education to determine whether an absence is unexcused.